score-json/json/TSF/scripts/README.md

 * It is expected, that an update of a test-result only happens, when a test fails, which leads automatically to the failure of the pipeline, which should trigger a manual review by the maintainer, or failed before.
 * It is expected, that tests fail rarely, and in particular on average less than 10 different test-cases per workflow-run fail.
-* It is expected, that less than 1,000 workflow runs, where a record of the test-result is triggered, happen per year, since these are only triggered once daily and on each push to main.
+* It is expected, that less than 1,000 workflow runs, where a record of the test-result is triggered, happen per year, since these are only triggered once daily and on each push to main. # change to default
 * It is expected, that a ten-year-record of test-results is sufficient for documentation purposes.

 In view of these assumptions, we limit the storage to approximately 100,000 test-results and 100,000 workflow-metadata, which guarantees *en passant* that github's file size limit of 100MB is respected.